akshay-sharma-0909/Stock-Trading-Landing-Page/README.md

-## Stock Trading Platform
+##  Stock Trading Platform – Landing Page
-** Stock Trading Platform** is a web-based application that simulates real-world stock trading functionality.
-The platform allows users to track market holdings, view positions, place orders, and manage their trading dashboard in a structured and secure way.
+** Stock Trading Platform is a web-based frontend application that simulates the landing and authentication flow of a stock trading system.
+It allows users to explore the platform, view product information, pricing, and securely access login and signup pages through a clean and responsive UI..

-This project replicates the core UI and backend workflow of Zerodha, focusing on portfolio management, authentication, and RESTful APIs.
+This project is inspired by real-world trading platforms (e.g., Zerodha) and focuses on UI design, authentication flow, and frontend architecture.

 ## Features
-- ** User Authentication **: Secure user and owner accounts with role-based access control.-
+- ** User Authentication **- Login & Signup pages

+- **Landing Page **– Product, pricing, and support sections

+- **Reusable Components **- Navbar, Footer, and common UI elements

+- **Page Routing **-  Structured navigation and 404 handling

+- **Responsive Design **- Optimized for multiple screen sizes

 ## Installation
 **Prerequisites**